Universal Rent Control for New York State

 Expand renters rights to cover the whole state

-End rent hikes and tenant harassment caused by loopholes in rent stabilization
+End rent hikes and tenant harassment caused by loopholes in Rent control and rent stabilization

-Make Preferential Rents last for the duration of the tenancy (S6527/A6285): A preferential rent is a discounted rent that tenants pay when the legally registered rent (which, in some cases, may incorporate illegal rent hikes) exceeds the actual market value of the apartment.
+Make preferential rents permanent (S2845A/A4349): A preferential rent is a discounted rent that tenants pay when the legally registered rent (which, in some cases, may incorporate illegal rent hikes) exceeds the actual market value of the apartment.
 But when tenants renew their leases, landlords can revert to the higher rent, leading to sudden and massive rent hikes.
 These rent hikes, often hundreds of dollars, accelerate gentrification by forcing tenants to give up their homes and move.
 Some 266,000 families in New York City have preferential rents, as do thousands more in the three suburban counties—meaning that they may be one lease away from an eviction.
 This bill mandates that landlords renew rent stabilized leases with increases, if any, based upon the existing rent level the tenant pays.

 End homelessness in new york state